abhishekjaden/chest-xray-detection/README.md

 ![Architecture comparison](analysis/architecture_comparison.png)

-YOLOv8s wins on all 14 classes with ~27% of the parameters — yet data-scarce classes remain unusable in both (Calcification 0.036, Other lesion 0.029).
-A better architecture lifts everything but cannot manufacture signal from 15 training examples.
+YOLOv8s wins on all 14 classes with ~27% of the parameters — yet the same twelve classes remain unusable in both (Calcification 0.036, Other lesion 0.029).
+A better architecture lifts performance across the board without changing which findings the model can actually detect.

 ## Key findings

-**Performance tracks training-set size.** Cardiomegaly (~700 images) reaches 0.54 mAP@0.5:0.95; Other lesion (~15 images) reaches 0.014.
-Two classes work; twelve don't.
+**Performance is not predicted by training-set size.** Spearman ρ = +0.055 (p = 0.85) across the 14 classes.
+Pleural thickening has 2,010 training images and scores 0.063 mAP@0.5:0.95; Cardiomegaly has 2,316 and scores 0.655.
+An initial hypothesis that data scarcity drove the failures was tested against the full dataset annotations and rejected.
+What does explain the gap is not yet established — positional spread of annotations is the strongest candidate (ρ = −0.433) but does not reach significance at n = 14.

 **Both models were badly miscalibrated — in opposite directions.** Faster R-CNN was over-confident: at 75% claimed confidence it was correct 40% of the time.
 Temperature scaling failed (0.7% improvement) because the miscalibration is non-uniform across the confidence range; isotonic regression reduced calibration error by **91%**.
 YOLOv8s showed the reverse problem — systematic *under*-confidence, with a raw 0.35 score correct 62% of the time — and isotonic calibration reduced its ECE by **93.7%**.
 Calibrated output is capped at 0.95 to avoid claiming a certainty the data doesn't support, and is live in the deployed demo.

 ![Reliability diagram](analysis/calibration_reliability_diagram.png)

-**Failure analysis and attention mapping** independently confirm the same picture: the model localises well-represented findings accurately and produces false positives on classes it has barely seen.
+**Failure analysis and attention mapping** independently confirm the same picture: the model localises the two well-performing findings accurately and produces false positives on the rest.

 ## Architecture